-- (6) By October 1, 2016, the work group shall submit a report to the education committees of the legislature, the governor, and the superintendent of public instruction that includes its recommendations for benchmarks, guidance, technical advice, and an implementation plan.
-The office of the superintendent of public instruction shall make the report available to school districts by including it on the web site. - Sec.
-3. RCW 28A.310.500 and 2013 c 197 s 6 are each amended to 19 read as follows: - (1) Each educational service district shall develop and maintain the capacity to offer training for educators and other school district staff on youth suicide screening and referral, and on recognition, initial screening, and response to emotional or behavioral distress in students, including but not limited to indicators of possible substance abuse, violence, and youth suicide.
+(1) Each educational service district shall develop and maintain the capacity to offer training for educators and other school district staff on youth suicide screening and referral, and on recognition, initial screening, and response to emotional or behavioral distress in students, including but not limited to indicators of possible substance abuse, violence, and youth suicide.
 An educational service district may demonstrate capacity by employing staff with sufficient expertise to offer the training or by contracting with individuals or organizations to offer the training.
-Training may be offered on a fee-for-service basis, or at no cost to school districts or educators if funds are appropriated specifically for this purpose or made available through grants or other sources. - (2) Each educational service district shall develop and maintain the capacity to serve as a convener, trainer, and mentor for educators and other school district staff on social emotional learning.
+Training may be offered on a fee-for-service basis, or at no cost to school districts or educators if funds are appropriated specifically for this purpose or made available through grants or other sources.

+(2) Each educational service district shall develop and maintain the capacity to serve as a convener, trainer, and mentor for educators and other school district staff on social and emotional learning.
+An educational service district may work with school districts to create a training model that works best for each school district and educational service district.
 An educational service district may demonstrate capacity by employing staff with sufficient expertise to offer the training or by contracting with individuals or organizations to offer the training.
-Training shall be offered at no cost to school districts or educators
+Training shall be offered at no cost to school districts or educators if funds are appropriated specifically for this purpose or made available through grants or other sources.